 Ultimately, you have two great options here, and it really just depends on the mood you’re in when it comes to which grand piano sound you’d most want to opt to use.

-Below, take a look at some of the best selling digital pianos currently available for sale on Amazon:
+Below, take a look at some of the best selling digital pianos currently available for sale online:

 If you’re familiar with Yamaha’s hammer actions, then you likely have some experience with GHS (Graded Hammer Standard), GH (Graded Hammer) and GH3 (Graded Hammer 3).